GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **What We Do**

-The 4BN specialty is WSAR and we train regularly to sharpen and extend our skills and capabilities to support that mission.
-4BN is also a force multiplier for Training and Doctrine Command (TRADOC) to guest instruct at SAR II classes and is also a certified BN to host and run a SAR II course.
+The 4th Battalion's specialty is WSAR, and we train regularly to sharpen and extend our skills and capabilities to support that mission.
+The 4th Battalion is also a force multiplier for Training and Doctrine Command (TRADOC) to guest instruct at SAR II classes.
+The 4th Battalion is also certified to host and run a SAR II course.
 While our primary task is SAR, we are also trained and proficient to deploy for all GSDF missions.
 Those missions include urban SAR, POD operations, and FEMA and GEMA support during natural disasters, augmenting and supporting our Georgia Army National Guard troops by providing opposition forces and providing support to local municipalities (from traffic control to managing entire parades).
-The Governor is our Commander-In-Chief but we serve the citizens of Georgia.

 **Area of Operation**